“Una visione globale”: Arte Povera’s Worlds

 While this “global vision” was fundamental to the theorization of Arte Povera and many of its artists’ works, Arte Povera has for the most part been regarded as a national, Italian phenomenon.
 With an eye to these lesser-known “global” elements of Celant’s text, this lecture series revisits Arte Povera’s “worlds,” and those of related Italian artists in the late 1960s and 1970s in Italy.
 With specific attention to cultural geopolitics of the period, the lecture series addresses models of internationalism and globalism in and around Arte Povera, including but not limited to: its engagement with trans-geographical sociopolitical movements such as terzomondismo, Marxism, and socialist humanism; models of artistic nomadism and migration; Arte Povera’s many natural, planetary, and cartographic references; and international exhibitions such as Arte Povera + Azioni Povere (Amalfi, 1968).

 Each lecture will last approximately 45 minutes and will be followed by a Q&A session.

-Tickets will be made available free-of-charge on Eventbrite in the coming days.
+Tickets are available free-of-charge on Eventbrite here.